Skip to content

 Do Live Activities require push primers?

 Push primers are a best practice to prompt your users to opt in to push notifications from your app.
 However, there is no system prompt to opt into Live Activities.
-Users are, by default, opted into Live Activities when they upgrade to iOS 16.1+.
+By default, users are opted into Live Activities for an individual app when the user installs that app on iOS 16.1 or later.
+This permission can be disabled or re-enabled in the device settings on a per-app basis.

 Technical topics and troubleshooting